the hammer and other poems

 Featured poets: Adelaide Ivánova

-This remarkable new collection is a selection from Adelaide Ivánova’s award-winning book the hammer (o martelo).
+This remarkable collection is a selection from Adelaide Ivánova’s award-winning book the hammer (o martelo).
 This unsettling work considers both sexualised violence and consensual sex through a single narrative voice.
 It explores post-rape experience in a morally bankrupt justice system and offers potent expression of female sexuality – within and beyond the bounds of marriage – in poems that are challenging, profound, and darkly comic.
 Ivánova’s work is a form of impassioned resistance that delivers a necessary shock to the system.
+Includes an afterword by Emily Critchley.